actionml/docs.actionml.com/pio_cli_cheatsheet.md

 The typical process from install to your first query is:

  1. Install {{> pioname}} using instructions [here](/docs/install)
- 2. Start pio with one of the methods listed below, perhaps just `pio-start-all` if you are using a single machine and check it with `pio status`
+ 2. Start pio with one of the methods listed below, perhaps just `pio-start-all` if you are using a single machine (do not use these on the AWS AMI!) and check it with `pio status`
  3. Create an app in the EventServer to store data to
  4. import data into the EventServer
  5. Download a template